 Alyssa Jeong Perry is an award-winning Bay Area reporter with a love for audio and narrative storytelling.
 Her words can be found in The Nation, The Guardian US, Jezebel, Oregon Public Broadcasting, and other outlets.
 And her voice can be heard on NPR and PRI's The World, and stations like WNYC and KQED.

-Alyssa was the winner of the 2016 Asian American Journalist Association National Student Award.
+Alyssa is the 2017 Asian American Journalists Association recipient of the student General Excellence award.
+And in 21016, she was the winner of AAJA award on AAPI issues.
 In 2015-2016, she was a Mark Felt Investigative Scholar through the Investigative Reporting Program led by Lowell Bergman.
 And again in 2015, she was a International Center for Journalists Global Fellow (sponsored by Ford Foundation) where she traveled to Korea to report on U.S. immigration.

 Please feel free to reach out to her with story ideas, projects, etc.